iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-protectAndManageData.md

 # 🛡️Protect and manage data (4 min)

-Okay, we talked about confidential computing, data protection, and privacy.
+We talked about **iExec Protocol**, **confidential computing**, **Privacy**.
+The link between all of this is **Data**, more specifically **Protected Data**.

+But what is **Protected Data**, it's any kind of data that is securely encrypted and processed, ensuring it remains confidential and protected from unauthorized access during its entire lifecycle

 Now it's time to put all of this into practice.
 In this chapter, we'll show you how to protect and manage your data with our developer tool, **DataProtector**.

 ## 🧩 DataProtector

-DataProtector is one of the most important of our tools, it enable the creation to create of protected data, protected data that can be used by a user in an iExec application.
+DataProtector is a devtools built on top of our protocol, it streamlines the decentralized confidential computing process, making it easy for developers to protect, manage and monetize their data.

+Here are some of the key features of DataProtector:

 - **Data Privacy and Security** : Utilizes end-to-end encryption to ensure the protection and confidentiality of your data, leveraging advanced confidential